Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Results and Discussion

 For the bare WSi nanowire on a silicon substrate, the effective photon-absorption area decreases monotonically with wavelength, corresponding to the monotonic decrease in the nanowire’s photon-absorption efficiency in the mid-IR.
 Introducing a \SI{1.5}{\micro\meter}-thick \si{SiO_2} spacer without antenna coupling leads to enhanced photon absorption in WSi nanowire at specific wavelengths due to the resonant cavity effects; however, even at resonance, the absorption area does not exceed the nanowire’s geometric area, showing that the effective photon-detection area of the nanowire remains constrained by its physical footprint.

 In contrast, for the antenna-coupled nanowire configuration, the nanowire’s effective photon-absorption area exceeds its geometric area for wavelengths greater than \SI{4}{\micro\meter} and reaches nearly $300\times$ the nanowire’s geometric area at \SI{7.7}{\micro\meter} wavelength.
 Unlike the planar dielectric cavities, which rely on standing-wave field enhancement and therefore cannot achieve photon-absorption area exceeding the absorber footprint, antenna coupling can exceed this limit through near-field collection and concentration.
-The effective absorption area enhancement can be further increased by incorporating a metallic reflector beneath the \si{SiO_2} spacer.
+The effective absorption area enhancement can be further increased by incorporating a metallic (i.e., Au) reflector beneath the \si{SiO_2} spacer, which enables strong constructive interference of the antenna-scattered fields by inducing an image dipole of opposite charge in the Au reflector \cite{seok2011radiation}.
 Overall, these simulation results show that resonant metallic antennas can act as effective photon collectors for photon-sensitive nanowires at mid-IR and enable substantial scaling of the detection area while keeping the nanowire geometric footprint small.

-To demonstrate the mid-IR photon-detection area scaling through antenna coupling, we fabricated several antenna-coupled SNSPDs on a 3 nm-thick WSi thin film.
-The WSi superconducting film was deposited on a \SI{1.5}{\micro\meter} thermal oxide-coated silicon substrate.
-The film stoichiometry was 50:50 W:Si and was sputtered at 130 W power and 5 mTorr pressure, which has been shown to be optimal for achieving saturated internal detection efficiency of SNSPDs at mid-IR wavelengths \cite{taylor2023low,colangelo2022large,verma2021single}.
+To demonstrate the mid-IR photon-detection area scaling through antenna coupling, we fabricated antenna-coupled SNSPDs on a 3 nm-thick WSi thin film deposited on a \SI{1.5}{\micro\meter} thermal oxide-coated silicon substrate.
+The film stoichiometry was 50:50 W:Si and was sputtered at 130 W and 5 mTorr.
 A 3 nm a-Si layer was deposited in situ as a passivation layer.
-The film had a sheet resistance of 850 $\Omega/\square$ at room temperature, and its critical temperature (\si{T_c}) was 2.6 K.
+The film had a sheet resistance of 850 $\Omega/\square$ at room temperature and a critical temperature (\si{T_c}) of 2.6 K.